mBlinkii/mMediaTag/README.md

 ## Current Branch Notes

 - The `4.x` branch targets Retail/Mainline.
-- This branch is Midnight-focused and has been restructured heavily for the new version.
+- This branch is Midnight focused and has been restructured heavily for the new version.
-- According to the in-addon changelog, `4.x` is not intended to be the Classic branch.
+- According to the in addon changelog, `4.x` is not intended to be the Classic branch.

 ## Support